Ireland and Palestine: Interpenetrated peoples and the rights of oppressed nations to self-determination2

 Both the Irish Protestants and the Hebrew-speaking population of Israel are class-differentiated peoples.
 Each has a bourgeoisie, a petty bourgeoisie and a working class.
 Unlike guilty middle-class moralists, Leninists do not simply endorse the nationalism of the oppressed (or the petty-bourgeois political formations which espouse it).
 To do so simultaneously forecloses the possibility of exploiting the real class contradictions in the ranks of the oppressor people and cements the hold of the nationalists over the oppressed.
 The proletarians of the ascendant people can never be won to a nationalist perspective of simply inverting the current unequal relationship.
 A significant section of them can be won to an anti-sectarian class-against-class perspective because it is in their objective interests.

-The logic of capitulation to petty-bourgeois nationalism led much of the left to support the Arab rulers (the embodiment of the so-called ‘‘Arab Revolution’’) against the Israelis in the Mid-East wars of 1948, 1967 and 1973.
-In essence these were inter-capitalist wars in which the workers and oppressed of the region had nothing to gain by the victory of either.
-The Leninist position was therefore one of defeatism on both sides.
-For both Arab and Hebrew workers the main enemy was at home.
-The 1956 war was a different matter; in that conflict the working class had a side: with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.
+The logic of capitulation to petty-bourgeois nationalism led much of the left to uncritically support the Arab rulers (the embodiment of the so-called ‘‘Arab Revolution’’) against the Israelis in the wars of 1948, 1956, 1967 and 1973.
+However, a defeat for the Israeli state in the region would have been a great blow to imperialism’s proxy in the region and we should have advocated that.
+The working class had a side in all these wars, for instance with Nasser against the attempts of French and British imperialism (aided by the Israelis) to reappropriate the recently nationalized Suez Canal.